-Intensity Questions:

-- Frequency: How many times have you had these thoughts?
+- Intensity Questions: - Frequency: How many times have you had these thoughts?
 (Only one question for the very young child version) - Duration: When you have these thoughts how long do they last? (studies have shown that teenagers with higher duration of the suicidal ideation are at higher risk compared to other questions in this section.)

-Controllability Could/can you stop thinking about killing yourself or wanting to die if you want to?
-(1) Easily able to control thoughts (2) Can control thoughts with little difficulty (3) Can control thoughts with some difficulty (0) Does not attempt to control thoughts Deterrents Are there things - anyone or anything (e.g., family, religion, pain of death) - that stopped you from wanting to die or acting on thoughts of suicide?
-(1) Deterrents definitely stopped you (2) Deterrents probably stopped you (3) Uncertain that deterrents stopped you (6) Deterrents definitely did not stop you (7) Deterrents definitely did not stop you (8) Deterrents definitely did not stop you (9) Does not apply Reasons for Ideation What sort of reasons did you have for thinking about wanting to die or killing yourself?
-Was it to end the pain or stop the way you were feeling (in other words you couldn't go on living with this pain or how you were feeling) or was it to get attention, revenge or a reaction from others?
-Or both?
-(1) Completely to get attention, revenge or a reaction from others (2) Mostly to get attention, revenge or a reaction from others (3) Equally to get attention, revenge or a reaction from others (4) Mostly to end or stop the pain (you couldn't go on living with the pain or how you were feeling) (5) Completely to end or stop the pain (you couldn't go on and to end/stop the pain living with the pain or how you were feeling) (0) Does not apply
+(2) Can control thoughts with little difficulty (5) U or wanting to die if you want to?
+Can control thoughts with a lot of difficulty Inable to control thoughts Does not attempt to control thoughts - (2) Deterrents probably stopped you (5) [ Reasons for Ideation What sort of reasons did you die or killing yourself?
+Was it to end the pain or st other words you couldn't go on living with this pair to get attention, revenge or a reaction from others?
+(1) Completely to get attention, revenge or a reaction from (2) Mostly to get attention, revenge or a reaction from other (3) Equally to get attention, revenge or a reaction from other (4) Mostly to end or stop the pain (you couldn't go on livin (5) Completely to end or stop the pain (you couldn't go on or how you were feeling) (0) Does not apply op the way you were feeling (in n or how you were feeling) or was it ?
+Or both? n others ers ers g with the pain or how you were feeling)